Shaw Cemetery

-Visitors are asked to familiarise themselves with these rules which exist to ensure the quiet enjoyment of Shaw Cemetery, for everyone:
+Visitors are asked to familiarise themselves with these notes, which exist to ensure the quiet enjoyment of Shaw Cemetery, for everyone:

-- Public conveniences are situated next to the office
+- Public conveniences are situated next to the Cemetery Office, just inside the main gate.

 Monday |